pavelrakhlin/prompt-library/README.md

 ***

 ### Figma to Cursor:
--Implement this design from Figma using React JS:
-'URL'
-Pay close attention to the details and variables that are used in this file.
+-Implement this design from Figma using React JS:'URL' Pay close attention to the details and variables that are used in this file.
 Create a design system file in JSON format to keep future designs consistant.